 By the time the reporter had handed back to the newsroom, Phil had reduced the volume to a whisper.
 He dropped the remote onto the large central table.

 “At least one fatality,” he said.
-“I’ll be bloody amazed if either of those two guys survived the shunt by an 18-tonner.”
+“I’ll be bloody amazed if either of those two guys survived the shunt by an eighteen-tonner.”
 He looked across the table.
-“Rachel, what’s being reported online?”
+“Rachel, what’s being said online?”

-She was a capable operative and in terms of logical thinking was rarely far from the mark.
-At 39, she had seen and done things which would cause revulsion to many people.
-She was the most confident and competent woman Phil had ever met, and with her striking features and curvaceous figure – one of the most attractive.
+She was a capable operative and regarding logical thinking was rarely far from the mark.
+At thirty-nine, she had seen and done things that would cause revulsion for many people.
+She was the most confident and competent woman Phil had ever met, and with her striking features and curvaceous figure—one of the most attractive.

-Rachel said, “Breaking news online boss.”
+Rachel said, “Breaking online news, Boss.”
 She met Phil’s gaze.
 “Three motorbikes have been discovered in locations across Glasgow.
-They’re miles apart, and all were torched when abandoned.
+They’re miles apart, and all torched when abandoned.
 There are no signs of helmets or weapons.”

-Rachel said, “The entire team were wearing gloves and ski-masks.”
+Rachel said, “The entire team were wearing gloves and ski masks.”
 She shook her head.
-“As we expected, both trucks and all three bikes were stolen in the last 24 hours, so the police have little to go on.”
+“As we expected, both trucks and all three bikes were stolen in the last twenty four hours, so the police have little to go on.”

 “Okay,” Phil said.
 “Rachel, I’d like you to put out some feelers regarding the vehicles.
 You know the right people.”
 He paused as he considered missing links.
 “Didn’t Cameron’s wife stay on in their bungalow when he was sent down?”